What if I told you that one of the most life-changing realizations I ever had was that my thoughts aren’t that big of a deal?

 Some psychotherapists and thinkers take this even further and suggest that our thoughts are “fluctuations” or “wavelets” of a vast ocean of consciousness beyond us—something akin to what Aldous Huxley called ‘Mind at Large.’
 If there is some kind of super-consciousness that we’re all tapping into, perhaps we’re akin to antennae receiving thought-signals from a source external to us.
 I’m skeptical of this idea, but I nonetheless find it fascinating.

 It’s important to note here that, in my view, one should not entirely disown one’s thoughts and pretend that they’re not at all a part of one’s experience or of human nature in general.
 Carl Jung coined the term “shadow” to refer to the parts of our individual and collective identities that we reject and repress.
 In Buddhist terms, if you prefer, you can think of the shadow as parts of our individual and collective experience that we reject and repress.
 Either way, when totally denied and neglected, our shadows will tend to manifest in ugly ways, both individually and collectively.
-Thus it’s crucial to admit that we—and humanity in general—do indeed contain darkness, and to make habit of acknowledging and accepting the darkness present in one’s own experience.
+Thus it’s crucial to admit that we—and humanity in general—do indeed contain darkness, and to make a habit of acknowledging and accepting the darkness present in our own experience.

 I think intrusive thoughts are often eruptions of the shadow into the conscious mind.
 Since the shadow is by definition a part of our experience we don’t want to look at, this explains why intrusive thoughts can be so tormenting.
-However, it’s crucial to remember that you did not choose your fundamental personality; you usually don’t choose which thoughts enter your mind; and thus you need not feel guilty about simple thoughts, however dark.
+However, it’s crucial to remember that you did not choose your fundamental personality; you usually don’t choose which thoughts enter your mind; and thus you need not feel guilty about simple thoughts (or emotions), however dark.
 They’re still just thoughts, and though they may reflect unseemly parts of your experience and/or nature, you do not have to act on them.
 You should, however, accept that they are part of you, or at least part of your experience, and gradually integrate them, coming to see them as normal parts of you, or your experience.
 Intriguingly, befriending “the monster within” prevents the monster from lashing out unexpectedly and can even reroute its energies in a productive, creative direction.
 For more on this, see David Chapman’s incredible six-part guide to the shadow, which incorporates Jungian and Buddhist perspectives (Part I / Part II).

 While thoughts emerge haphazardly and involuntarily, actions tend to flow forth from the reflective part of you that observes your thoughts, ponders incoming data, and decides what to do.
 Thus, your actions seem like a much more reliable indicator of who you are—and perhaps more importantly who you want to be—than your thoughts.
 One might even argue that a person who consistently acts with wisdom and compassion despite regularly dealing with dark intrusive thoughts is more ethical and heroic than someone with a mind full of rainbows and unicorns who acts in the same way.

 Even then, though, no one acts perfectly all the time.
-We all slip up and do make reactive, or unconscious, or intoxicated errors.
+We all slip up and make reactive, or unconscious, or intoxicated errors.
 The deck is stacked against us.
 And if the determinists are correct, we can’t even be held responsible for our actions.
 So even actions are not necessarily reliable indicators of Who You Are, though I’d argue they’re much better signals to go by than mere thoughts.
 When you do inevitably make mistakes, take a page from the Buddhist playbook: accept what happened.
 No amount of resistance or tantrum-throwing can change what you did.
 The morally pragmatic option is to simply forgive the version of you that made the error, and strive to do better in the future.

 Okay, whew, that was a lot.
 Let’s pause and take a deep breath.